Advances and challenges in single-molecule electron transport: Key experimental results and their semi-quantitative understanding

 \subsection{Coulomb blockade and Kondo effect}

-The theory of Coulomb blockade and the Kondo effect has been reviewed in Sec.~\ref{s.models} to the extent that is relevant for transport in open-shell molecules.
+The theory of Coulomb blockade and the Kondo effect has been reviewed briefly in Sec.~\ref{s.models}.
 Here, we show how molecular junctions allow testing of long-standing predictions, and offer means of preparing new electron-correlated phases.
-While the focus of the current review is on molecules bound to a pair of leads, in this section we will also mention a few STM experiments operated in the tunneling regime.
+While our review focuses on molecules contacted to leads, in this section we will also mention a few STM experiments operated in the tunneling regime.
 The development of our understanding of quantum transport through open-shell molecules enjoyed cross-talk of both experimental approaches \cite{Scott2010}.